In Part One of this step-by-step tutorial on creating a new post in WordPress, we covered the following sections:

 - WordPress Post Section Features

-As we repeatedly state throughout this site, WordPress provides an easy-to-use, powerful and flexible content management system tool to publish information about your business online.
+As we state repeatedly throughout this site, WordPress provides an easy-to-use, powerful and flexible content management system tool to publish information about your business online.

 The more you understand WordPress, the better you can use it as a business marketing tool to help you grow online.

-Posts – Content Guidelines
+WordPress Posts – Content Guidelines

-- Practice Accessibility: Stay compliant with web standards for accessibility and help your users by including ALT and TITLE descriptions will all links and images (e.g. <a title=”Add Descriptive Title Here” href=”http://yourdomain.com/”>Hyperlinked Text</a>).
+- Practice Accessibility: Stay compliant with web standards for accessibility and help your users by including ALT and TITLE descriptions with your links and images (e.g. <a title=”Descriptive Title Goes Here” href=”http://yourdomain.com/”>Hyperlink Text</a>).

 Next Step …